moveit/moveit.ros.org/about/press_kit/index.markdown

 Specific version references of MoveIt framework:

-- all specific mentions of the MoveIt are written as "MoveIt 2", "MoveIt 3", etc.
+- All specific mentions of the MoveIt are written as "MoveIt 2", "MoveIt 3", etc.
-- all mentions of the MoveIt 2 port will be written as “MoveIt 2” or as “the MoveIt port to ROS 2.0"
+- All mentions of the MoveIt 2 port will be written as “MoveIt 2” or as “the MoveIt port to ROS 2.0"

 ## Logo Guidelines

 We ask that you not:

-- place a logo in such close proximity to other content that it is indistinguishable
+- Place a logo in such close proximity to other content that it is indistinguishable
-- make the logo the most distinctive or prominent feature on your website, printed material or other content
+- Make the logo the most distinctive or prominent feature on your website, printed material or other content
-- use the logos in a way that is harmful, deceptive, obscene or otherwise objectionable to the average person
+- Use the logos in a way that is harmful, deceptive, obscene or otherwise objectionable to the average person
-- use the logos to, or in connection with, content that disparages us or sullies MoveIt’s reputation
+- Use the logos to, or in connection with, content that disparages us or sullies MoveIt’s reputation

 The logo files are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.